tkb-github/attested-conjectures/zetzel.md

 It is a lucid, readable, and accurate account of how ancient texts, both Greek and Roman, got from antiquity to Now, followed by a clear and brief explanation of textual criticism.
 For many purposes, you need go no further.
 But if you want or need more, read on.

-## I. *I am using a critical edition and need to learn what the hen-tracks at the foot of the page mean—and why it matters*.
+## I. *I am using a critical edition and need to learn what the hen-tracks at the foot of the page mean – and why it matters*.

 ### 1. Textual criticism: theory and practice